 Certified Instructor Performance

-After successful completion of the Bus Driver Instructor Training Program, instructors are expected to provide effective training sessions for their employer and to assist other transportation organizations in conducting training programs.
+After successful completion of the Bus Driver Instructor Training Course, instructors are expected to provide effective training sessions for their employer and to assist other transportation organizations in conducting training programs.

-After reading this information packet, please complete the attached application.
 All applicants must be sponsored by their primary employer.
 Please have the employer sign and date the application as required.
-Before being assigned to a class, the applicant's completed application, performance review, and all required documents must be returned to and approved by the Office of School Transportation.
+Before being assigned to a class, the applicant's completed application, performance review, and all required documents must be submitted to and approved by the Office of School Transportation.
 Applicants will then be contacted by a staff member from the Office of School Transportation to arrange for the appropriate assessment tests.
 Only after all entry requirements and assessment tests are satisfactorily completed will an applicant be assigned to a class.

 - To determine an applicant's proficiency in classroom teaching skills, public speaking skills, reading, and comprehension of laws and regulations related to passenger transportation.

 - To determine an applicant's driving proficiency relative to the correct vehicle turning, backing, shifting, inspection, brake system, and passenger loading and unloading procedures.